GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ```
 In this tutorial another important variable is the `rate_annual`, which varies for
 each scenario.
 This is equal to the scenario conditional probability (conditional on
-the occurrance of an earthquake with the same magnitude) multiplied by the
+the occurrence of an earthquake with the same magnitude) multiplied by the
 logic-tree-mean-rate of scenarios with that magnitude (events/year), according
 to the PTHA18.

 Recall that the scenario conditional probability varies between scenarios, and
 is used to account for spatial variations in tectonic convergence, to limit the
-scenraio peak-slip, and to adjust for bias in the earthquake-source models
+scenario peak-slip, and to adjust for bias in the earthquake-source models
 (although this is more prominent for variable-area-uniform-slip scenarios than
 for heterogeneous-slip scenarios).
 See
 [this paper](https://doi.org/10.1007/s00024-019-02299-w) for further information.